Do you want to add a coupon code field to your online forms?

 We want to do this because it’s best practice not to show your discount field unless you know someone has a code.
 We’ll do this with Smart Conditional Logic.

-Next, you’ll want to customize your Dropdown box.
-Change the Label to “Do You Have a Discount?” and change the Choices to:
+Next, you’ll want to customize your dropdown box.
+Change the label to something like “Do you have a coupon code?” and change the choices to:

-Now that your Dropdown Box is created, the next step is to add a spot for someone to enter their discount code if they select ‘Yes’ in the Dropdown Box.
+Now that your Dropdown field is created, the next step is to add a spot for someone to enter their promotion code if they select Yes in the dropdown box.

-To do this, drag the Single Line Text field from the left-hand panel onto your form, right below the Do You Have a Discount field.
+To do this, drag the Single Line Text field from the left-hand panel onto your form, right below the Do you have a coupon code? field.

-Now, rename the Single Line Text field’s label to “Discount Code” and then scroll down and click on Conditionals.
+Now, rename the Single Line Text field’s label to “Coupon Code” and then click on the Smart Logic tab.

-Next, click on the checkbox next to Enable conditional logic and in the area that expands, enter the following:
+Next, click on the toggle next to Enable Conditional Logic, and in the area that expands, enter the following:

-Your conditional logic should state Show this field if Do You Have a Discount Code is Yes.
+Your conditional logic should state Show this field if Do you have a coupon code? is Yes.